-Scheduling regular cleanings with your dental hygienist is essential to maintaining not only good oral health, but also good overall health.
-Teeth cleanings help remove plaque and tartar off of the surface of your teeth and gums, helping reduce your risk of developing gingivitis or early stages of periodontal disease.
+Scheduling regular cleanings with your Dental Hygienist is essential to maintaining not only good oral health, but also good overall health.
+Teeth cleanings remove plaque and tartar off of the surface of your teeth and gums, helping to reduce your risk of developing gingivitis or early stages of Periodontal Disease.
 During your appointment, your hygienist will use manual instruments as a way to remove any tartar build-up on the surface of your teeth.
 In larger amounts of build-up, an ultrasonic device will be used.
 Lastly, your hygienist will polish the surface of your teeth, to thoroughly clean and remove stains.

 As a preventative dental disease measure, you should receive a dental exam and cleaning at least twice a year.
 Regular dental exams are essential to maintaining good dental health.
 For instance, gum disease has been linked to a number of health issues, including heart disease, diabetes, and strokes.